sanagnos/web-kernel/README.md

 ### Client

 #### `open([[usr, [pwd, [email]]], cb])`
 Connects to server endpoint, delegating to callback when done.

-If authServices handles authentication, this is the client entry-point to pass in the credentials & get the proper permissions to RPC modules.
+Auth parameters are optional, but required for permissions-restricted rpc modules.

 #### `close()`
 Closes connection.